stephenkostas/liferay-docs/discover/portal/articles/100-web-experience-management/04-organizing-content-with-tags-and-categories/05-auto-tagging-assets.markdown

 3. The following settings are available:

     -   **Enabled:** Whether auto-tagging of assets is enabled.
-    -   **Maximum number of tags:** The maximum number of tags that can be automatically applied to each asset.
-A value of `0` means that there is no such limit.
+    -   **Maximum Number of Tags:** The maximum number of tags that can be automatically applied to each asset.
+A value of `0` means that there is no limit.

 4. Click *Save* to save your changes.